cwts-edu/cwts-web/src/content/pages/en/donation.md

 <p class="text-maxpurple font-senibold">Donation categories are as follows: (Please choose one and write it in the note section of your offering):</p>

 <p>1.
-Recurring Fund 2.
-Scholarship Fund 3.
-School Building Fund 4.
+General Fund 2.
+Scholarship 3.
+Building Fund 4.
 Friends of CWTS 5.
-Matching Gifts 6.
+Matching Fund 6.
 Other</p>

 <div class="bg-white p-4 mt-6 mb-6 font-semibold">
 <h3 class="mt-0 border-b border-maxpurple">Donation by Check</h3>